Request for proposals

 What should be included in my market analysis?

-Research on which colleges and universities offer this program.
-How this program would be different.
-Evidence of new distance student market demand.
-Proof of gainful employment.
+Research on which colleges and universities offer this program and how this program would be different from competitor programs.
+Evidence of new and sustainable distance student market demand.
+Evidence of gainful employment related to program completion.

 Once a proposal is submitted, how long will it take to know if it has been awarded funding?